Dental Implant Care After Surgery: Best and Worst Foods for Healing and Long-Term Success

 Dental implants from Dentist On Warrigal give our patients not only an improved smile but a chance to live a healthier, happier life.

-Like any other form of surgery, however, post-surgical dental implant care does involve some temporary changes in the patient’s lifestyle.
+Like any other form of surgery, however, post-surgical dental implant care does involve some temporary changes in the patient’s lifestyle — particularly in diet.
+What you eat in the days and weeks following implant surgery can directly affect how well and how quickly you heal.

-Depending upon the number of dental implants and the location, occasionally bruise to the gum lines can occur, that usually will subside quite quickly.
+Depending on the number of dental implants and the location, occasionally bruising to the gum lines can occur, which usually will subside relatively quickly.

 Examples of Foods to Avoid after Implant Surgery

-The first 10-14 days post-procedure are the most critical as far as recovery is concerned.
+The first 10-14 days post-procedure are the most critical for recovery.

 You should avoid foods that may delay the healing process.